kineticstoolkit/kineticstoolkit_doc/html/_sources/getting_started.md

 ::::{tab-item} I already do biomechanical analysis under Python.
 :::{card}
-Great, then you may want to understand what Kinetics Toolkit could add to your Python workflow.
+You may want to understand what Kinetics Toolkit could add to your Python workflow.
 Start directly here: [](ktk_importing.md).

-You can also consult the [API reference](api_reference.md).
+You may also consult the [API reference](api_reference.md).
 :::
 ::::